 This is especially true when it comes to mealtime.
 It’s awfully hard to tell your child to eat their broccoli if you, as their parent, do not eat broccoli.
 It goes back to the saying, “Do as I say, not as I do” and that never seems to work well.

-Recently I wrote a blog post called 12 Cute Christmas Breakfast Ideas for Kids.
-It has been a huge hit on Pinterest and other social media sites.
+A couple years ago I wrote a blog post called 12 Cute Christmas Breakfast Ideas for Kids.
+It has been a huge hit on Pinterest and in 2017, it was featured on the Racheal Ray website.
 Why?
 Because it’s all about being creative and enticing kids to enjoy eating their food.